apache/airflow/docs/apache-airflow-providers-amazon/operators/lambda.rst

     for synchronous invocation (``invocation_type="RequestResponse"``) with a long timeout, your client might disconnect during synchronous invocation while it waits for a response.

-    If you encounter ``ReadTimeoutError`` exceptions, like that
+    If this happens you will see a ``ReadTimeoutError`` exception similar to this:

     .. code-block:: text

       urllib3.exceptions.ReadTimeoutError: AWSHTTPSConnectionPool(host='lambda.us-east-1.amazonaws.com', port=443): Read timed out. (read timeout=60)

-    Then you need to configure :ref:`howto/connection:aws` to allow ``botocore`` / ``boto3`` to use long connections with timeout or keep-alive settings, in order to do this you need to add in Connection Extra
+    If you encounter this issue, configure :ref:`howto/connection:aws` to allow ``botocore`` / ``boto3`` to use long connections with timeout or keep-alive settings in the Connection Extras field

     .. code-block:: json